 Below are general guidelines as you think about preparing your application, but please see the instructions within the application for the most up-to-date information for the fall 2023 application.

 |Jan 4, 2023||MArch, MLA, MUP, MAUD, MLAUD, MRE, DDes|

 - Review the academic program descriptions and prerequisites, with particular attention to the previous degree required in order to apply.
-Read our Prerequisites FAQ for more details.
+Read our Admissions FAQ for more details.

 - You may apply a maximum of three times to the same GSD degree program.
 If an applicant has been denied admission for the third time, further applications to the same program will not be considered.

 - If you’d like to apply to more than one program at the same time (but only wish to enroll in one), you will need to submit a separate application and supporting materials for each program.
 Please indicate your first choice on the application.